likvidera/Documentation/CTF/mirc2077/README.md

 ```
 If we call `ipc_cache_dup` enough for it to wrap-around to 1 and then call `ipc_cache_close` on one of the duped caches, the underlying `cache` will be released while we still retain references to it.

-By reclaiming the `cache` memory we can control the `cache->data_ptr` which then becomes a `R/W-what-anywhere primitive` using `ipc_cache_get_data` and `ipc_cache_set_data`
+By reclaiming the `cache` memory we can control the `cache->data_ptr` which then becomes a `read/write-what-anywhere primitive` through the `ipc_cache_get_data` and `ipc_cache_set_data` calls.

+## Get some flags
-## Flag #1 - HOW-2-IPC
+### Flag #1 - HOW-2-IPC
-Having code-exec in the JS-interpreter/render process is enough to get the first flag.
+Having code-exec in the JS-interpreter-process is enough to get the first flag.
 We simply need to perform an IPC-call with the id `IPC_REQUEST_FLAG    0xac1d1337`.
-This will read ./flag and write it back.
-The flag can then be output via the `log-fd`.
+This will read the `./flag` from the main-process and write it back to us over the IPC.
+The flag can then be output by writing it to the `log-fd`.

-## Flag #2 - Escape the Seccomp sandbox
+### Flag #2 - Escape the Seccomp sandbox
-The exploit process consist of:
+To exploit the IPC-bug, these steps are taken:
-* Create a cache and a cache_data for it
+* Create the first cache and a cache_data for it so we have a dup target
 * Create three caches without data.
-We will use it later to reclaim the cache_ptr memory, as ipc_cache_create_data allows allocations of a controlled size
+We will use these later to reclaim the `cache` memory, as `ipc_cache_create_data` allows allocations of a controlled size between > 0 and < 512
-* Call ipc_cache_dup on the first cache_id enough for it to wrap around to 1
+* Call `ipc_cache_dup` on the first cache until the `cache->refcount` to wrap around to 1
-* Call ipc_cache_close on the first cache to trigger the UaF
+* Call `ipc_cache_close` on the first cache to trigger the use-after-free scenario
-* Create the cache_data for the other caches 2-4 to reclaim the cache_ptr memory with a data_ptr that points to the wanted target
+* Create the cache_data for the other caches (2-4) to reclaim the `cache` memory with a `cache->data_ptr` that points to the wanted target

 Now we can overwrite whatever `cache->data_ptr` points to via `ipc_cache_set_data`.

-No leak from the main-process is needed since the JS-interpreter is forked and the address-spaces have the same addresses.
+No leak from the main-process is needed since the JS-interpreter is forked, which means that the binaries and stack will have the same addresses in both processes.

-In short, we can use the same trick we used to execute our ROP-chain, find a suitable target on the stack and overwrite it with a ropchain.
+We can use the same trick that we used to execute our initial ROP-chain.
+We find a suitable target on the stack and overwrite it with a ROP-chain.
 In my case, the target was `<exec_js_renderer+010d>` which will be hit when the `ipc_loop` returns.

+After writing the payload to the stack we send a final IPC-message of `IPC_JS_SUCCESS      0xac1d0001` so the main-process exists the `ipc_loop` and we get code-exec in the main-process.

 The payload is simply a one_gadget / god_gadget from the libc which can be found using the tool https://github.com/david942j/one_gadget.
 Some of the stack is also zeroed out to fit the constraint of the one_gadget.